 Moravian wine tasting is a must when visiting Brno – the capital of the Czech Republic’s renowned winemaking region.

-Brno is a gastronomy haven and centre of Vietnamese cuisine
+Brno is a gastronomy haven and the centre of Vietnamese cuisine

 Cafes, pubs, bars, hidden courtyard hangouts, mobile coffee carts, the vegan ice cream truck at the Vegetable Market, and a restaurant run by nuns next to the Cathedral.
 From Brno city centres to its outer fringes, the city serves a feast on every level.